History of applications of martingales in survival analysis: Abstract

 \section{Abstract}

-The paper traces the development of the use of martingale methods in survival analysis from the mid 1970's to the early 1990's.
-This development was initiated by Aalen's Berkeley PhD-thesis in 1975, progressed through the work on estimation of Markov transition probabilities, non-parametric tests and Cox's regression model in the late 1970's and early 1980's, and it was consolidated in the early 1990's with the publication of the monographs by Fleming and Harrington (1991) and Andersen, Borgan, Gill and Keiding (1993).
+{The paper traces the development of the use of martingale methods in survival analysis from the mid 1970's to the early 1990's.
+This development was initiated by Aalen's Berkeley PhD-thesis in 1975, progressed in the late 1970's and early 1980's through work on the estimation of Markov transition probabilities, non-parametric tests and Cox's regression model, and was consolidated in the early 1990's with the publication of the monographs by Fleming and Harrington and by Andersen, Borgan, Gill and Keiding.
 The development was made possible by an unusually fast technology transfer of pure mathematical concepts, primarily from French probability, into practical biostatistical methodology, and we attempt to outline some of the personal relationships that helped this happen.
-We also point out that survival analysis was ready for this development since the martingale ideas inherent in the deep understanding of temporal development so intrinsic to the French theory of processes were already quite close to the surface in survival analysis.\\
+We also point out that survival analysis was ready for this development since the martingale ideas inherent in the deep understanding of temporal development so intrinsic to the French theory of processes were already quite close to the surface in survival analysis. \\ \\ \textbf{Note:}.
+This work has appeared as \\ Aalen, O.O., Andersen, P.K., Borgan, Ø., Gill, R.D., Keiding, N. (2022).
+Martingales in Survival Analysis.
+In: Mazliak, L., Shafer, G. (eds) {\em The Splendors and Miseries of Martingales}.
+Trends in the History of Science.
+Birkhäuser, Cham. \url{https://doi.org/10.1007/978-3-031-05988-9_13}. \\ It was earlier published in {\em Electronic Journal for History of Probability and Statistics}, Vol. 5, Nr.
+1, June 2009 (www.jehps.net)}